I have created a book!

-Sai and Manga Studio fans will ask, “Why Photoshop?
-It’s such expensive software compared to alternatives”.
+“Why Photoshop?
+It’s such expensive software compared to alternatives”

-Why should I buy your book and not another Digital Manga title or just find online tutorials?
+Why should I buy your book and not a different digital art guide or just find online tutorials?

-I have a lot of faith in the book… I know what I’m talking about and have been using Photoshop since Version 4 back in the late 90s and have experienced close to a dozen versions of the software.
-Check out my portfolio- the colour work is smooth, clean, detailed and expertly rendered and I’m teaching readers how to achieve a similar deep, vibrant and professional look to their artwork.
+1. I have a lot of faith in my book, Photoshop skills and breadth of knowledge.
+I’m experienced and confident with what I’m talking about.
+I’ve been using Photoshop since Version 4 back in the late 90s and experienced close to a dozen versions of the software.
+Don’t take my word for it- check out my portfolio.
+The colour work is smooth, clean, detailed and expertly rendered.
+I’m teaching readers how to achieve a similar deep, vibrant and professional look to their artwork.

-The book covers the latest version of PS- books published several years ago may cover out of date software.
+2. The book covers the latest version of Photoshop– books published several years ago may cover out of date software.
 I’ve tried to make Digital Manga backwards and forwards (as much as is possible) compatible.

-Even if you read a lot of tutorials and have other art books, there’s always room for another.
-I’d be very surprised if a reader didn’t learn at least one new, useful technique from the book.
+6. Even if you read a lot of tutorials and have other art books, there’s always room for another.
+One should never stop learning.
+And I’d be very surprised if a reader didn’t learn at least one new, useful technique from the book.